camunda/camunda-docs-static/get-started/content/bpmn20/install.md

 * Java JDK 1.6+
 * Apache Maven (optional, if not installed you can use embedded Maven inside eclipse.)
-* A modern Web browser (recent Firefox, Chrome, or Internet Explorer 9+ will work fine)
+* A modern web browser (recent Firefox, Chrome, or Internet Explorer 9+ will work fine)

 # Camunda BPM Platform